cavo789/marknotes/readme.md

    -  `google_font` : specify here a Google font name like f.i. `Roboto` if you want to use such font.
 Please note : no fonts are downloaded.
 The script will just add a call to the font and will generate css to use the font for h1 till h6.
 You can do more by editing the custom.css file
    -  `img_maxwidth` : if you wish to make sure that images can be displayed on screen and on printed documents, specify here a max width like f.i. `800` (pixels).
 If images will be bigger, they'll be resized in css.​

+## tags.json

+The search engine at the top left of the screen will suggest entries based on :

+- folder name : if you've created a structure like /private/home/invoice/2017 f.i., "private", "home", "invoice" and "2017" will be used as entries of the entry auto-completion since these terms are important for you
+- tags : if in documents, you've used a syntax like §Some_Tag (f.i.
+"Check out this §webdev tool, it's amazing"), that tag will be also used for auto_completion.  *A tag should be prefixed by the § character and not # since that one is meaningfull in markdown language*

+The tags.json file is automatically updated : each time a note is displayed, if there are tags in it, a control will be made with the tags.json file to see if there are new tags and in that case, add the new ones in the file.

 ## Don't share your confidential data

 >  Are you saving your notes on a Git service or on a cloud ?
 Then it's a very (**very!**) bad idea to type sensitive informations in your notes...